Teddy34/gatsby-blog/blog/2019-09-14/index.md

 );
 ```

-Even though you have no idea how the `toGeoJson`, `isUseful`, `logIt` and `displayOnMap` work, it's easy to get an understanding about what the `addDataToMap` function does and what is its API.
+Even though you have no idea how the `toGeoJson`, `isUseful`, `logIt` and `displayOnMap` work, it's easy to get an understanding of what the `addDataToMap` function does and what its API is.

 ### Conclusion

-Our global Lodash usage reflects a lot of how our team thinks and solves technical problems.
+Our global Lodash usage reflects a lot about how our team thinks and solves technical problems.
 We use a functional programming style to favor meaning over absolute code performance (which is tackled by other means).
 Adopting the language (a lodashy one in our case) is a bit hard for newcomers coming from an imperative world, but once acquired, it provides great benefits for maintainability, analysis, and team communication.

 ### Appendix: whole usage list

 Here is the whole list of our Lodash function imports in one of our Front-End codebase.
-If you interested in some that I didn't cover, feel free to contact me.
+If you are interested in some that I didn’t cover, feel free to contact me.

 | name           | count |
 | -------------- | ----- |